 As noted in Section 3.0, one of the components of the ATMP that the Task Force was able to weigh-in on and confirm was the preferred approach for network development.
-Three alternatives were presented, with the preferred selection including a hybrid between major area improvements and connectivity - as per the image to the right.
+Three alternatives were presented, with the preferred selection including a hybrid between major area improvements and connectivity - as illustrated with the image to the right.
+With an understanding of the scope of the AT network, it was important to define the assumptions around how the network would be developed.
+Assumptions were developed based on the project scope and public input and are accepted as the basis for how routes were identified, and facilities will be designed.
+Through the ATMP process...